reasonml/reasonml.github.io/docs/function.md

 ## Labeled Arguments

-Multi-arguments functions, especially those whose arguments are of the same type, can be confusing to call.
+Multi-argument functions, especially those whose arguments are of the same type, can be confusing to call.

 ```reason
 let addCoordinates = (x, y) => {